martinpitt/python-dbusmock/README.rst

 Simple example from shell
 -------------------------

 We use the actual session bus for this example.
-You can use ``dbus-launch`` to start a private one as well if you want, but that is not part of the actual mocking.
+You can use ``dbus-run-session`` to start a private one as well if you want, but that is not part of the actual mocking.

 So let's start a mock at the D-Bus name ``com.example.Foo`` with an initial "main" object on path /, with the main D-Bus interface